wrr/rack-wwwhisper/heroku-doc.md

     $ git push heroku master

 Visit `https://yourapp-name.herokuapp.com/` you should be presented with a login page.
-Sign-in with an email that you have passed to `heroku addons:add wwwhisper --admin=` command.
-Visit `https://yourapp-name.herokuapp.com/wwwhisper/admin/` to specify which locations can be accessed by which visitors and which should be open to everyone.
+Sign-in with your email.
+Visit `https://yourapp-name.herokuapp.com/wwwhisper/admin/` to specify which locations can be accessed by which visitors and which (if any) should be open to everyone.

 ### Local setup